akhiiasati/Akhil_IIITB/README.md

-## Day 1
-<h2 id="Introduction to Verilog RTL Design and Synthesis"> Introduction to Verilog RTL Design and Synthesis </h2>
+## Day 1: Introduction to Verilog RTL Design and Synthesis